nikolacvetanovski1996/taskmaster-pro/README.md

 - **Deployment:** The API can be hosted on any .NET-compatible host.
 I use the free tier of Azure App Service for demonstration (Azure offers always-free hosting options for small apps[9]).
 The Angular app can be built and served via Azure Static Web Apps or any static hosting.
 (No custom domain is needed for dev; you can point DNS later if desired.)
 - **Documentation:** Swagger (OpenAPI) is integrated – after running the API, the Swagger UI is available at `/swagger`.
 This documents all endpoints, request/response models, and authentication schemes.
 - **Future Work:** Features like email templates, additional user roles, and enhanced error logging are all structured in so they can be extended.
 The architecture easily allows adding new modules (e.g. a messaging system or another entity) by following the existing patterns.

+### Known limitation: timestamps in CSV / Excel exports

+Exported **Created** and **Updated** timestamps are generated on the server and are **not converted to the user's local timezone**.
+They are provided in server time (UTC) and may appear different depending on your local timezone.
+If you need local-time values, convert the exported ISO timestamps using your spreadsheet app or a quick script (e.g. Excel `= (A2) + TIMEZONE_OFFSET`).

 ---